eightball270/CodingStudio-ComputerNetworkFundamentals/README.md

 - Cisco Packet Tracer

 ## Types of Network Topology
-Computer network topology has 5 types, such as:
+There are 5 types of computer network topologies, such as:
 1. Bus topology
 2. Ring topology
 3. Tree topology